pateldarshan28/Car_Price_Prediction/README.md

 # car price predcition project
-This is the project of car price prediction on the data science.
+In this project I develop the model which predict the price of car on some features.
+There are 14 different features releted house I collected as a data.